This event has now passed. Check out our future evening and one day conferences here.

-We’ll be joined by some fantastic speakers from across the UK in London to discuss zero carbon management and the future for property and estates.
-Discussions and presentations from speakers will include an overview from four universities on their future development plans and how zero carbon is at the forefront of those plans, details of University of London’s ambitious plans to go zero carbon by 2026 and much more.
+We’ll be joined by some fantastic speakers from some of the UK’s leading universities in London to discuss their estates, future development plans and how sustainable development and zero carbon fit into those plans.
+Discussions and presentations from speakers will include an overview from four universities on their future estate and campus plans.

 Conference Partnership Packages